On this page

 Test the Plugin

-Create a Cloudwatch Query
+Create a Cloudwatch Dashboard

-The JSON data saved to Cloudwatch is contained in each entry's @message object, and JSON fields within this object can be queried with a dot syntax, as explained in the Insights Query Documentation.
+object, and JSON fields within this object can be queried with a dot syntax, as explained in the Insights Query Documentation.
+A simple list query is provided here, for a one hour time period:

-Add to a Monitoring Dashboard
+Then use the Add to Dashboard

 Conclusion